zoekirsh/activerecord-lifecycle-reading/README.md

 ## Callbacks

-Now that you are integrating `ActiveRecord` into Rails, we must should note that we can make bits of code run whenever something happens in our model: like when it's created (but not yet saved to the database), saved to the database, or even deleted.
+Now that we are integrating `ActiveRecord` into Rails, we should note that we can make bits of code run whenever something happens in our model: like when it's created (but not yet saved to the database), saved to the database, or even deleted.
 Everything we cover here is called "Active Record Lifecycle